ballerina-platform/ballerina-distribution/examples/mysql-atomic-transaction/mysql_atomic_transaction.md

 ::: out mysql_atomic_transaction.out :::

 The syntax for using XA transactions (distributed transactions across multiple resources) is the same.
-Additionally, `useXADatasource` option should be enabled in the client as follows,
+Additionally, `useXADatasource` option should be enabled in the client,

 ::: code mysql_atomic_xa_transaction.bal :::